Technology

 This is the Bloc layer which is the middleman between the presentation and data layer.
 Updates to the data in the Bloc will trigger UI updates in the presentation layer.

-Similar to the Repository, the code is generated only for the allowed operations and endpoints.
+Similar to the Repository, the code is generated only for the allowed operations and endpoints:

-Once we have all the boilerplate code out of our way, implementing the front end logic is very straight forward.
+Once we have all the boilerplate code out of our way, implementing the front end logic is very straight forward:

 Do have a look at our example project using this generator to have a better idea about the process.